voedger/reqmd/design.md

 **Line Validation**:

 - Each Action contains Line and RequirementID
-- It is expected that the line with the number exists and it contains the RequirementID
+- It is expected that the line with the number exists and contains the RequirementSite or CoverageFootnote with the given RequirementID
 - If line number doesn't exist or RequirementID in this line doesn't match:
   - Return error
   - Stop all processing immediately